bartw/component-library/README.md

 # Create, Automate and Document Your Own React Component Library From Scratch

 In this story, I will take you along on my journey to create a React Component Library.
 Don't expect to write a bunch of components.
 I left that part out because it's too subjective.
-Instead, we will be using Storybook, Typescript, Jest, GitHub Pages, and a lot more to create a practically empty but almost production-ready Component Library.
+Instead, we will be using Storybook, TypeScript, Jest, GitHub Pages, and a lot more to create a practically empty but almost production-ready Component Library.

 - [x] Build ui components with [React](https://reactjs.org/)
 - [x] Visual documentation with [Storybook](https://storybook.js.org/) on [GitHub Pages](https://pages.github.com/)